-Arguably, one of the most appealing aspects of building a PC is the freedom to choose the exact components that will go into it, and when gaming PCs are concerned, no component is more important than the graphics card.
+Arguably, one of the most appealing aspects of building a PC is the freedom to choose the specific components that will go into it.
+When gaming PCs are concerned, no element is more important than the graphics card.

 Read on and find out!

 -If we’re talking about graphics cards in the context of desktop PCs, then it’s most likely dedicated graphics card we’re talking about, though they are sometimes referred to as “discrete” graphics cards.